 No newly filed applications at this time.

-If you are instead seeking recently approved applications:
+If you are instead seeking the most recently approved applications:

 PZC-23-28330 PCR Investments (Lone Tree) Utility Scale Solar Proposal, click here